tarantool/doc/doc/reference/reference_lua/box_ctl.rst

 if the master is in read-write mode and the replica is in read-only mode.
 Waiting until "read only mode = false" solves this problem.

-To see whether a function is already in read-only or read-write mode, check :ref:`box.info.ro <box_introspection-box_info>`.

 Below is a list of all ``box.ctl`` functions.